Letztes Update: 21. Mai 2025

-This article explores reverse engineering, detailing the main activities and processes, common tools and techniques, and ethical and legal considerations.
+This article explains the key activities in reverse engineering, common tools and techniques used, and the ethical and legal considerations involved.

 Hey there!
 I'm curious about what exactly counts as reverse engineering.
 Could you help clarify the main activities or processes involved in reverse engineering?
 Also, are there any specific tools or techniques that are commonly used in reverse engineering?
 Lastly, how do ethical and legal considerations come into play with reverse engineering?
 Thanks for your insights!